 Most of the concepts in this post are covered in the Wikipedia article on Futures and Promises, which is definitely worth reading in full.
 You’ll find a lot of interesting references there.

-According to Wikipedia, the name eventual
+According to Wikipedia, the name eventual was first used by Peter Hibbard.

 Although I don’t know if the ideas here match those in his article, I chose to